What are the most spectacular roads in Spain?

 Mina de Riosol is an abandoned mercury mine at an elevation of 1.680m (5,511ft) above the sea level, located in the province of León, Castile and León, Spain.

-Punta Estatón is a high mountain peak at an elevation of 2,108m (6,916ft) above sea level, located in the Huesca province of Aragón, in Spain.
+Pico Faeda is a high mountain peak at an elevation of 2.008m (6,587ft) above the sea level, located on the boundary of León and Zamora provinces in the autonomous community of Castilla y León, in northern Spain.

 Located on the northwestern coast of El Hierro, the smallest and farthest south and west of the Canary Islands, Spain, in the Atlantic Ocean off the coast of Africa, Playa del Verodal is a red volcanic sand beach.